aurora-website/website_v1/src/de/faq/README.md

 #### Why do some apps show updates in Aurora Store (Anonymous mode) but not in the Play Store (or vice-versa)?

-Aurora Store's anonymous mode works by connecting to an random dummy account stored in the token dispenser server.
+Aurora Store's anonymous mode works by connecting to a random dummy account stored in the token dispenser server.
 These dummy accounts are created by volunteers from different countries and some by the developer himself.
 Thus, every account has different locale settings by default according to the location where it was first created.

 So next comes the Google Play Update roll-out mechanism.
 Google doesn't push app updates in one single attempt to all countries users.
 It's similar to staged updates & needs a lot of server syncing which takes time.
 Some apps are also blacklisted or restricted in specific countries and for specific devices \(geolocked & device-restricted\).

-So while using Anonymous mode user are randomly connected to an Dummy account with different account locales which atlast alters the list of app updates accordingly.
+So while using Anonymous mode user are randomly connected to an Dummy account with different account locales which alas alters the list of app updates accordingly.
 Additionally spoof settings can also be able to alter the apps updates list.

 #### How can I report a bug or suggest something?